Changes to visiting arrangements. For more details visit our Coronavirus page

 Board members' biographies

-Russell Hardy, chairman
+Russell Hardy, chair

-Russell Hardy became chairman of Wye Valley NHS Trust in November 2016.
-He is also the Chairman of South Warwickshire NHS FT’s Board and Council of Governors, having taken on the roles in 2015.
+Russell Hardy became chair of Wye Valley NHS Trust in November 2016.
+He is also the Chair of South Warwickshire NHS FT’s Board and Council of Governors, having taken on the roles in 2015.
 Russell has a wealth of experience from working in both NHS trusts and private companies, with a firm understanding of working in large organisations and overseeing strategic developments.
 Russell also chairs the Remuneration and terms of service committee.

 Glen Burley, chief executive